Kamikouchi-lab/YORU_doc/analysis.md

     > Check for flips, etc., and adjust vertical and horizontal flips if any are present.

-5. Push the "YOLO analysis" and start analyzing.
+5. Push the "YOLO analysis" and start an analysis.

     > If you check "Create videos", YORU will save the videos shown in the box.

     > If you check "Tracking algorithm", YORU will save the IDs in the results csv file.